 - Dental cleaning

-The interaction that medication can have with your body chemistry may result in an unpleasant smell, or they have a side effect that is another cause of bad breath.
+The interaction that medication can have with your body chemistry may result in an unpleasant smell or a side effect that is another cause of bad breath.

 Saliva does an important job in your mouth.
 It keeps everything clean, and when there’s not enough of it, you get a lot of build-up of food particles.